 It is a cheese factory and they offer free samples of cheese, need I say more?!?!
-We came prepared and brought a little lunchbox cooler, because we knew we were going to be buying some cheese.
+We came prepared and brought a little lunchbox cooler because we knew we were going to be buying some cheese.
 Because you know what goes grate (haha) with cheese?
 WINE!
 And to go one step further, take that wine and cheese to the beach.
 Boom!
 Instant romantic date.
 Now, unto the Cheese Factory.
 They offer a free tour of the factory with complimentary cheese tasting.
 YUM!!!
 Perfect for families, couples and all ages.

-They have a restaurant here as well, which specializes in…you got it….GRILLED CHEESE!!
+They have a restaurant here as well, which specializes in…you got it…GRILLED CHEESE!!
 Get one of those to go and then you need to get in line at the ice cream counter.
-This ice cream is all kinds of creamy deliciousness that will leave you pondering whether to the steal ice cream from the baby sitting next to you.
-After our cheese feeding frenzy, we hit to the open road with a grilled cheese in one hand and shame in the other.
+This ice cream is all kinds of creamy deliciousness that will leave you pondering whether to steal ice cream from the baby sitting next to you.
+After our cheese feeding frenzy, we hit the open road with a grilled cheese in one hand and shame in the other.
 After stopping at a few overlooks and state parks we arrived in Newport.

 Rogue Brewery is conveniently located right next to the public fishing pier so grab a few cold ones before heading out.
 Locals are very welcoming and offered a lot of support and advice to us newbies and before long we had our first crab!
 This turned out to be one of the most lively, entertaining activities we have ever done.

-At the end, my husband said it best, it is through these types of experiences that we get seasoned in life.
+In the end, my husband said it best, it is through these types of experiences that we get seasoned in life.
 To round out the crabbing adventure we took our bounty to a local crab cooker who cooked the crabs at a reasonable cost.
 We then took our bucket of cooked crabs to the beach for a crab extravaganza lunch!
 We were the envy of many seagulls and pelicans.

-After lunch, it was off to our next stop, Crescent City, CA. We had spent so much time in Newport that is was mid afternoon by the time we hit the road, which left side stops to a minimum.
+After lunch, it was off to our next stop, Crescent City, CA. We had spent so much time in Newport that is was mid-afternoon by the time we hit the road, which left side stops to a minimum.
 I will emphasize again about downloading the Oregon Coast Visitor Guide.
-It will tell you where key attractions along the drive are, such as the devil’s punch bowl, light houses, etc.
+It will tell you where key attractions along the drive are, such as the devil’s punch bowl, lighthouses, etc.

 Day Seven: Redwood Forest